Th3red/animeRec_db-frontend/README.md

 ### **Database Management**

-- Configured and connected to an **AWS RDS database**, ensuring reliability and scalability for user and anime data.
 - Utilized **SQLAlchemy** for efficient ORM operations, connection pooling, and advanced SQL queries.

 ### **Efficient Data Structures**